scalanlp/nak/README.md

 * **Jason Baldridge** (jasonbaldridge@gmail.com)
 * **Dan Garrette** (dhg@cs.utexas.edu)

+See the NOTICE file for listings of other contributions that have been absorbed into Nak.

 ## Introduction

 Nak is a library for machine learning and related tasks, with a focus on having an easy to use API for some standard algorithms.
 It is formed from the OpenNLP Maxent package, and the intent is to evolve it as a Scala library with further capabilities.
 It will be developed in particular with the natural language processing library [Chalk](https://github.com/scalanlp/chalk) in mind.
 Use of [Breeze](https://github.com/scalanlp/breeze) is likely in Nak's future.